-The Spanish island of Mallorca has become well known for its stunning beaches, limestone mountains and popular nightlife in the capital city of Palma.
+The Spanish island of Mallorca has become well known for its stunning beaches, limestone mountains, and popular nightlife in the capital city of Palma.
 Spring and early fall are the best times to visit because you will get the benefit of great weather without hordes of tourists, but really, anytime is a good time to visit this beautiful Mediterranean island.
-In this blog post I’ll be sharing my tips on how to spend 3 days in Mallorca!

-Mallorca is a quick, two-hour flight from London and most major cities in Europe, making it a popular weekend destination.
-If you are flying from the US, I recommend flying into Barcelona and spending a few days there exploring the city before popping over to Mallorca.
-Plan your Mallorca itinerary to spend at least 3 days on the island.
+If you are flying from the US, I recommend flying into Barcelona first and spending a few days there exploring the city (see my Barcelona Guide), before popping over to Mallorca.
+Plan your Mallorca itinerary to spend at least three days on the island.

 In the summertime, I suggest spending at least some of your trip lounging in the sun at one of Mallorca’s many gorgeous beaches.
 The East side of the island is said to have the most beautiful beaches and fun little beach clubs.
-Since my friend and I visited in the winter month of November, (though still 70F+ most days!), we spent our time exploring the island.

 DAY 1: OLD TOWN

-On our first day in Mallorca we spent hours walking around old town Palma.
+On our first day in Mallorca, we spent hours walking around old town Palma.
 I loved the Catedral de Mallorca.
 We did a self-guided tour, which was just €7, and then explored the rest of old town on foot.

 There are gorgeous little winding roads everywhere and several cool shopping streets in old town.
 I could have spent at least another full day just wandering around the city, soaking in the culture and beautiful architecture.
-We didn’t end up making it to Beller Castle, but I heard that it has an amazing view of the city that is worth exploring.

 DAY 2: CAP DE FORMENTOR